OXID-eSales/developer_documentation/update/upgrade-to-7.0.rst

 Upgrade to OXID eShop 7.0
 =========================

-If you have OXID eShop 6.3 or higher, to upgrade to OXID eShop V 7.0, perform the following instructions.
+If you have OXID eShop 6.3 or higher, to upgrade to OXID eShop v.
+7.0, perform the following instructions.

 |prerequisites|